rackerlabs/rackspace-how-to/content/cloud-servers/overview-of-the-managed-windows-patching-service.md

 We approve the following Microsoft updates:

-- Updates that apply to the Windows operating system (OS) itself.
+- Updates that apply to the Windows&reg; operating system (OS) itself.
   This category includes the following updates:
   - Updates that are installed by default.
   - Available add-on roles or services (such as Internet Explorer&reg; or